brandonzstride/kocaml-cubing/README.md

 ---

 **Status updates**:
+* 17 Oct 2023 -- only the necessary coordinates are exposed, and they are all memoized and saved.
 * 13 Oct 2023 -- coordinates are limited to only their appropriate moves.
 All symmetry and memoized coordinates are tested and working (still without reflection).
 Only generators are memoized.
 * 12 Oct 2023 -- symmetry coordinates work but without reflection symmetry.
 * 08 Oct 2023 -- symmetries work without orientations.
 Symmetry coordinates failing moves.